Emma Pierson: Career

 After leaving Grange Hill, Pierson took on the role of Jackie Burgett in Days Like These, an ITV sitcom set in Luton and adapted from the American comedy series That '70s Show.
 However, Days Like These proved unsuccessful and the series was cancelled after only ten of its thirteen episodes were aired.

 Pierson has continued to appear in comedy series, including various episodes of the Channel 4 sketch show Armstrong and Miller, Beast with Alexander Armstrong and The Worst Week of My Life with Ben Miller.

 In 2002, following the departure from the series of Julia Sawalha, Pierson played new character student barmaid Connie in the second series of sitcom Time Gentlemen Please, written by Al Murray and Richard Herring, and appeared in an episode of the sitcom Coupling.

 Pierson's roles have included comedy dramas Bedtime and Legend of the Tamworth Two.
 In 2010 she starred in the Radio 4 comedy series "House on Fire".

 Pierson has appeared the dramas Stranded, the Hallmark channel's version of Swiss Family Robinson, BBC political drama The Project, Charles II and an as yet unreleased low-budget film, The Engagement, from the director of Sirens, John Duigan.

 In 2005, Pierson played the role of policewoman Justine Hopkin in the two-part ITV drama, Bloodlines.
 She has since acted in other dramas, such as Riot at the Rite, a period drama about Russian dancer Nijinsky, and Hotel Babylon, a BBC series based on the book of the same name by Imogen Edwards-Jones and portraying life behind the scenes in a London hotel.

 In the 2006 indie film The Lives of the Saints, Pierson played the character Tina.
 This was her first major film role, after lesser roles in Virtual Sexuality and Guest House Paradiso early in her career.

+In 2016, Pierson portrayed an adoptive mother (Jess) whose worst nightmare came true when her daughters biological mother turns up and tries to destroy her family in the BBC Three series "Cuckoo".